huntfx/FactorioMaps/README.md

 auto.py has some useful flags: `--factorio=PATH`, `--basegame=PATH`, `--verbosegame`, `--noupdate`, `--maxthreads=N`, `--cropthreads=N`, `--refthreads=N`, `--zoomthreads=N`.
 Other than that there are a few developer flags that are not intended for the average user: `--dry`, `--delete`.

-Some other settings, such as **HD mode**, and as the max range from buildings where pictures are generated, can be changed in `autorun.template.lua`.
+Some other settings, such as **HD mode**, alt mod, and as the max range from buildings where pictures are generated, can be changed in `autorun.template.lua`.
+I plan to move these settings to flags of auto.py instead at some point.
 Image quality settings can be changed in the top of `zoom.py`.

 # Hosting this on a server